Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 PharmD Program

 Like many other pharmacy colleges, Purdue University subscribes to the idea of experiential learning within its four-year PharmD curriculum.
-In fact, experiential learning consists of 30% of the curriculum over the span of the entire program.
+In fact, experiential learning consists of 30% of the curriculum throughout the entire program.

 Other Programs